mitre-public/boogie/boogie-xml/README.md

 directions and end markers remain in notes.

 DAFIF airspaces retain source start/end coordinates, arc directions and starting bearings, circle centers and radii, and AGL/MSL/flight-level altitude references.
+Altitudes `GND`/`SURFACE`, `UNLTD`, `U`, and `BY NOTAM` become ground, unlimited, unknown, and NOTAM flags, respectively, with no numeric altitude.
 Generalized boundaries use great-circle edges between the supplied approximation points.
 As in the standard DAFIF assembler, gaps up to 0.1 NM are bridged explicitly; point, annular, open, or disconnected airspaces are logged and omitted as a whole.
 Cycle 2601 emits 17,956 boundaries and 18,111 special-use airspaces, omitting 35 unsupported definitions.
 Special-use sectors remain separate.
 Source identifiers, sectors, original types and other unmatched